 Will does not have a background in science, but he does have mechanical aptitude and a background in the trades.
 He asserts that a mechanical aptitude is needed to successfully run a biodiesel operation.
-Will also attended a biodiesel production class run by Zach Waickman (Biodiesel Lab Manager for the Searle Biodiesel program at the Institute of Environmental Sustainability at Loyola University) through Loyola's Continuing Education Program where he learned the technical production aspects of biodiesel production.
+Will also attended a biodiesel production class run by Zach Waickman (Biodiesel Lab Manager for the Biodiesel Production Program at the Institute of Environmental Sustainability at Loyola University) through Loyola's Continuing Education Program where he learned the technical production aspects of biodiesel production.
 Will shares this knowledge with others through his fee-based consulting service, which is a part of LGPS.

-Weekly production at LGPS's operation depends on LGPS's needs and the needs of its partners.
+Weekly production at LGPS's operation varies, because it is based on customer demand.
 Some weeks, LGPS produces zero product, but the minimum production is generally about 40 gallons per week.
 Average production is approximately 100 gallons per week with the maximum weekly production capacity of the current equipment at about 500 gallons.
 LGPS could theoretically add another set of tanks in its current space to double the weekly maximum production.
 Production occurs typically from March through October.
-From November to February, cold temperatures preclude the use of B100 in vehicles due to freezing, so LGPS does not produce for its partners during these months.
+From November to February, cold temperatures preclude the use of B100 in vehicles due to freezing, so LGPS does not produce for its customers during these months.
 For each gallon of waste oil put into the system, LGPS estimates that it produces about one gallon of biodiesel.

-LGPS shares its biodeisel with about five to ten partners who own diesel vehicles and use the B100 biodiesel that LGPS produces directly in their vehicles.
+LGPS's customer base currently consists of about five to ten private residents who own diesel vehicles and use the B100 biodiesel they purchase from LGPS directly in their vehicles.
 LGPS delivers the biodiesel via a small receptacle on a hand cart.
 While use of B100 technically voids a vehicle's warranty, LPGS asserts that it does not damage the engine itself.

 LGPS does not purchase used cooking oil, or "feedstock", from restaurants; rather, as a non-profit, it offers its restaurant suppliers a tax-deductible donation letter which values the waste oil at the price of yellow grease in the commodities market.
 LGPS cautions that it is important to be clear with suppliers on the quality of feedstock waste oil needed.
 The dirtier the waste oil is, the more acidic it is, and the more work that is required to produce biodiesel.
 Sometimes LGPS rejects dirtier batches that result when waste cooking oil has been reused too many times.
 Consequently, LGPS cautions that it is important for a biodiesel operator to develop individual relationships with suppliers, so that the quality of the feedstock is assured.
-LGPS also has a relationship with the Searle Biodeisel Program.
-LGPS's operation does produce some soap out of the glycerin by-product of its biodiesel operation.
-However, this requires distillation of its glycerin.
-To accomodate the volumes of glycerin it produces, LGPS sends its glycerin to Searle for removal of methanol and further processing.
-The distillation of glycerin is an important part of the process and where this happens is something to be addressed in planning.
+LGPS also has a relationship with Loyola's biodiesel operation.
+LGPS's operation is not technically sophisticated enough to produce soap out of the glycerin by-product of a biodiesel operation.
+Consequently, LGPS sends its glycerin to Loyola for removal of methanol and further processing.

-To begin a start-up biodiesel operation, LGPS recommends getting the pieces in place and starting small by having only one restaurant as a supplier.
+To begin a start-up biodiesel operation, LGPS recommends

+getting the pieces in place and starting small by having only one restaurant as a supplier.
 The operation can purchase a relatively inexpensive, pre-owned diesel truck to conduct local waste oil pickups and fuel it with the biodiesel that the operation produces.
 The first year of operations should be considered experimental, and this strategy will allow the operation, over time, to learn how to produce biodiesel and manage challenges.